 Not sure how to pack for a cross-country move?
-Begin with a solid moving plan!
-Make this arduous task seem less overwhelming by creating a packing schedule.
+Start with a solid moving plan!
+Make this task seem less overwhelming by creating a packing schedule.

-- 4 Weeks Before Moving: Begin boxing up the rooms you don’t use every day.
+- 4 Weeks Before Moving: Box up the rooms you don’t use every day.
 The garage, basement, attic, and any other storage areas in your home can take more time and effort to sort, pack, and clean.
-Get started on these spaces so you can get ahead on selling and donating items!
+Get started on these spaces so you have time to sell and donate items.

 - 2 Weeks Before Moving: Once storage areas and decorations are all packed, move to bonus rooms.
-Pack up your library, office, extra bedrooms, and dining rooms.
+Pack up your library, office, extra bedrooms, and dining room.

-- 1 Week Before Moving: It’s finally time to pack up the kitchen.
-Put away dishes, glasses, silverware, and other kitchenware before you begin packing food that will survive the ride.
-This is also the time to box up electronics, games, and extra toys and clothing that aren’t essential.
+- 1 Week Before Moving: It’s finally time to pack the kitchen!
+Gather dishes, glasses, silverware, and other kitchenware before making room for nonperishable food that will survive the ride.
+This is also the time to box up electronics, games, extra toys, and clothes that you won’t wear until after moving day.

-- 1 Day Before Moving: Take apart furniture and pack up the bathroom a couple days before you get on the road!
-Organize and make copies of important documents during this time.
-Don’t forget to clean out the fridge and let it defrost for a minimum of 24 hours if you’re bringing it on your long-distance move.
+- 1 Day Before Moving: Take apart furniture and get bathroom items ready for transport.
+Make copies of important documents.
+And don’t forget to clean and defrost the fridge for a minimum of 24 hours if you’re bringing it on your long-distance move.

 - Moving Day: Pack up your bedding and the last of your toiletries.
 Load your car, truck, or shipping container and hit the road!